m1yon/use-howler-frequency-data/README.md

 # howler-frequency-data

-Get byte frequency data from any amount of Howler objects using the Web Audio API.
+Get byte frequency data from any amount of (Howler.js)[https://github.com/goldfire/howler.js#documentation] objects using the Web Audio API.

 ## 🎉 Features